 - 1. Adjudicator - 2.
 Complainant (with Advisor selected by Complainant or appointed by Title IX Coordinator) - 3.
 Respondent (with Advisor selected by Respondent or appointed by Title IX Coordinator) - 4.
 Witnesses (when called by the Adjudicator and only for the duration of their testimony) - 5.
 Investigators (when called by the Adjudicator and only for the duration of their testimony) - 6.
-Title IX Coordinator (may be present to observe and/or answer policy-related questions) - 7.
+Title IX Coordinator and/or the Assistant to the Title IX Coordinator (may be present to observe and/or answer policy-related questions) - 7.
 University Counsel - 8.
 Provost or his/her designee - 9.
 A court reporter